A customer service revolution is happening right before our very eyes, and call centers need to innovate fast.

-To keep up, brands now deploy an omnichannel presence via the phone, email, social media, live chat, and other interaction platforms.
+To keep up, brands now deploy a multichannel presence via the phone, email, social media, live chat, and other interaction platforms.
 The idea behind this is simple: By providing customers lots of options, they remain in control over when and how they connect with brands.
 This freedom does not only make customers happy, it also empowers them.

 Although the principles behind the omnichannel call center strategy are straightforward and simple, getting there is a grueling process.

 For instance, contact centers’ responsibilities are multiplying as they increase the number of touchpoints they handle.
 With every new platform comes new demands.
 Consumers want efficiency, speed, and responsiveness all at once.
 A brand’s dilemma is that it’s often hard to provide all these without falling short—even for just a tiny bit—of some of these standards.

 It can be ideal that you outsource business solutions from a trusted firms.
 Multichannel call centers like Open Access BPO can provide hyper-customizable solutions for what your business needs or currently struggling with.

 Placing Customers at the Center

 In the end, it all boils down to what the customer wants the most.
 The best customer service strategy is one that spotlights customers’ happiness while treating technology as a means to that goal.
 Unfortunately, however, plenty of managers have it the other way around.
 They get carried away by technology and thus mistakenly think that it should be the focus of their strategies.

 The secret of customer-centric companies is that they place people at the center of it all.
 They take the time to ask customers what they really want and then use these responses to build a customer care model.

 All this, however, won’t be possible if your organization’s resources aren’t aligned with your goal.
 You can build the right internal framework by:

 - getting everyone involved; and